pieterberg/Smartie-Sorter/components.md

 # Components

-The computer-aided design (CAD) aspects of the Smartie Sorter 3000's mini arcade game enclosure are presented in this document.
-First, Section 1 looks at the physical materials that the Smartie Sorter 3000's mini arcade game enclosure's components are made from.
-Then, Section 2 lists the available resources for the Smartie Sorter 3000's mini arcade game enclosure.
-Finaly, Section 3 outlines the folder structure of the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder.
+Information about the components used to build the Smartie Sorter 3000 is presented in this document.
+First, Section 1 provides more information about the different types of components used in the design.
+Thereafter, Section 2 provides more information about the computer aided design (CAD) files that are provided in the [fusion_360](https://github.com/pieterberg/Smartie-Sorter/tree/main/fusion_360) folder.

-All components were designed and modelled using Fusion 360.

 ### Table of Contents